drshika/gwc-html-workshop/README.md

 <link rel="stylesheet" href="https://fonts.xz.style/serve/inter.css">
 ```

 Let's add our website title and give it a fun color.
+You can use a color picker to pick your favorite color: [w3 Schools Color Picker](https://www.w3schools.com/colors/colors_picker.asp)

 - The `<header>` tag is used to create a header for the webpage.
 - The `<h1>` tag is used to create a heading for the webpage.